 Dr. Meade: Good heavens, woman, this is war, not a garden party!

 Dr. Meade's own wife does this later.
-The men claim they went to Belle Watling's house as a cover story to the Yankees.
+The men claim they went to a brothel as a cover story to the Yankees.
 The second the Yankees leave, it's immediately obvious that Ashley is injured and the men are lucky to have their lives.
-Obvious to everyone but Mrs. Meade, who starts asking what Belle's house is like.
+Obvious to everyone but Mrs. Meade, who starts asking what the place is like.
 Dr. Meade looks at her like she's nuts before ignoring her and getting back to work.

 Convenient Miscarriage: Scarlett takes a fall down a flight of stairs, and Melanie has a miscarriage which eventually leads to her death.